On a first visit to Paris, the Eiffel Tower will be high on your list of must-sees.

 When you’re done, turn right onto Rue Cler with its terrace cafés and lively street markets.
 At the end turn right onto Avenue de la Motte-Picquet.
 Head towards École Militaire — the famous military academy established in 1750.
 Napoleon was a graduate.

-Pass Metro Ecole Militaire and turn left, then left again onto Avenue de Tourville.
+Pass the Ecole Militaire metro station and turn left, and then left again onto Avenue de Tourville.

 When you arrive at Place Vauban, stop to admire the palatial Dome des Invalides.
 It houses the tomb of Napoleon.

 Turn left onto the wide tree-lined Boulevard des Invalides and pop into the lovely Musée Rodin — the museum dedicated to the works of the great French sculptor Auguste Rodin.
 The museum has a delightful garden.
 It’s the perfect spot to contemplate Paris and life.

 Continue down Boulevard des Invalides past Metro Vavenne and turn left onto Rue de Grenelle.
 You’ll arrive at the main entrance to Les Invalides.
 The complex is home to the Musée de l’Armée, which is dedicated to French military history.

 Originally constructed in the late 1600s as a home for retired soldiers, Les Invalides has played many roles in French history over the centuries.